ThePacielloGroup/WebAccessibilityToolbar/documentation.md

 code quality, and does not provide any details about the nature of the errors.

-### W3C Nu validation service
+### W3C Nu Markup Checker

-The W3C Nu validation service provides a detailed report on the HTML and ARIA code of the web page, including errors and warnings.
+The W3C Nu Markup Checker provides a detailed report on the HTML and ARIA code of the web page, including errors and warnings.
 There are options to open the report in the current window or a new window.

-### W3C Nu validation service (as HTML5)

-The W3C Nu validation service provides a detailed report on the HTML and ARIA code of the web page, including errors and warnings.
-There are options to open the report in the current window or a new window.

 ### Filter Nu results

-The Nu filter can be used on the results produced by the W3C Nu validation service.
+The Nu filter can be used on the results produced by the W3C Nu Markup Checker.
 It filters the results so that only conformance issues relating to accessibility are displayed.

 ### W3C HTML validation service